-Additional consultations have also been undertaken with land users (herders) using the Wind Farm and along the OHTL (herders, farmers and commercial enterprises) as part of the RAP processes.
+Additional consultations were also undertaken with land users (herders) using the Project site and along the OHTL (herders, farmers and commercial enterprises) as part of the RAP processes.
 The implementation of the RAP will mitigate against physical and economic displacement which is expected as a result of the Project and OHTL implementation.